So Long, Bannatyne

 Ballin' and a partyin', fightin' day and night

-The song “So Long Bannatyne” by The Guess Who was composed by B. Cummings and K. Winter.
+The song “So Long, Bannatyne” by The Guess Who was composed by Burton Cummings, Kurt Winter.

 Most popular songs of The Guess Who